edom/work/edom.github.io/plres.md

     - For example, consider the bit pattern 11111111.
         - It means -1 as an int8.
         - It means 127 as an uint8.
+    - Types help translate programs.

+Programming languages have semantics, even if it is implicit.

 A type defines the memory layout (bit pattern) of its values.